- Anatomy and histology

 The major factor in sex determination during development is the presence of Y chromosome.
 The testis determining factor (TDF) is encoded by the gene present on the sex-determining region on the Y chromosome.

 The development of reproductive organs is mainly from the intermediate mesenchyme.
 Mesonephric (Wolffian duct) and paramesonephric (Mullerian duct) ducts develop alongside each other.
-In males, sexual differentiation occurs due to regression of Mullerian ducts and development of mesonephric ducts into main reproductive organs like epididymis, vas deferens and ejaculatory ducts.
+In males, sexual differentiation occurs due to regression of Mullerian ducts and development of mesonephric ducts into main reproductive organs like epididymis, ductus deferens and ejaculatory ducts.
 The production of anti-mullerian hormone by the sertoli cells, causes regression of the Mullerian ducts.

 The complex coiled elongated structure of the epididymis develops gradually during embryonic and early postnatal life.
 Interaction of Wolffian duct epithelium with surrounding mesenchymal cells, and cellular proliferation along with directed cell rearrangement cause the elongation of the structure.
 This process largely depends on the presence of androgens and mesenchymal factors.
 The proximal region (from initial segment to corpus ) undergoes coiling by birth.
 The coiling of the rest of the structure and epithelial differentiation occurs postnatally.
 Lumicrine factors released by the testicles play very important role during postnatal development